davidfigueroa/SimpleTwitterClient/README.md

 * [x] Required: User is taken back to home timeline with new tweet visible in timeline

 * [x] Optional: Links in tweets are clickable and will launch the web browser
+* [x] Optional: User can see a counter with total number of characters left for tweet

 Notes: